As you might already know, idioms are phrases that have their own special meanings.

 Now, all of a sudden, you see these new muffin bakeries coming out of the woodwork.

 This phrase can be used to talk about something or someone going from a bad situation to a worse situation.

 If you try to start a new business when you’re already in debt, you might be jumping out of the frying pan and into the fire.

-If you say that you eat someone or something for breakfast, you’re saying that you feel above that person or thing.
+If you say that you eat someone or something for breakfast, you’re saying that you feel like you’re better than that person or thing.
 You’re saying that they can’t stand in your way, because if you wanted to, you could destroy them!

-This phrase is often used to comment on the strengths or weaknesses of people who are competing in some way—for example, politicians or sports stars.
+This phrase is often used to comment on the strengths or weaknesses of people who are competing in some way, like politicians or sports stars.

 He’s going to eat all the other competitors for breakfast.